-Setup your table close to a window (key light) and remember that the aim: Soft even light.
-If you don’t have a window with lots of natural light then setup umbrella light next to your photo space.
+Setup your table close to a window (key light) and remember the aim is soft even light.
+If you don’t have a window with lots of natural light then set up umbrella light next to your photo space.

-You can also use a lightbox which is an excellent alternative.
-The biggest downside to a lightbox is that limits your creative potential to play around with the lighting and is restricted to what size you get.
+You can also use a photo light box which is an excellent alternative.
+The biggest downside to a photo light box is that limits your creative potential to play around with the lighting and is restricted to what size you get.
 Also depending on the product, you might need to light it up from different angles to get the desired look or ambience.
 The upside is that the results are very consistent and would eliminate the need for a reflector, backdrop or window.

 What about post-production?

 So there you have it — a basic DIY studio.
-For more information regarding product photography, please read our long posts about product photography 101 here.
+For more information regarding product photography please read our long post here.